audrbar/ml-sports/README.md

-# ml-sports
-A machine learning pipeline to classify sports articles scraped from websites
+# A machine learning pipeline to classify sports articles
 1. Introduction
 Objective: Build a machine learning pipeline to classify sports articles scraped from websites like ESPN or Sports Illustrated.
 Scope: The project includes: